Limitations of Randomization Tests in Finite Samples: One-sample tests on a continuous support

-To provide some intuition for this result, consider the null hypothesis that $\E_P[X_i] = \beta$.
-To show this null hypothesis is locally-dense, consider any set of $m$ intervals with width bounded by some $\delta>0$ (so that $L(m) = \delta$).
-For any density $p$ on these intervals with mean $\gamma_p$ and $\alpha \in (0,1]$, a distribution $H$ on the reals with density $\alpha p(x)$ on the intervals will have mean $\alpha \gamma_p + (1-\alpha)\E_H[X_i|\text{not in intervals}]$.
-Since there always are two additional intervals that respectively lie above and below $\beta$ that do not intersect with the $m$ intervals, we can judiciously choose the weighting $\alpha$ and the mass on these two intervals so that the resulting $H$ has mean $\beta$.
-This shows that the null hypothesis is locally-dense.
+By placing the remaining mass on two intervals above and below $\beta$, one can choose $\alpha$ and the remaining mass so that the mean equals $\beta$.
+Thus the null is locally-dense.
 The following results all make use of similar constructions.

 \begin{proposition} For any $p \in (0,1)$ and $q \in \R$, $\Omega_0 = \{P \in \Omc(\mathbb{R}): \PP[X_i \leq q] = p\}$ is locally-dense and thus does not satisfy the randomization hypothesis. \end{proposition}